alexbobryshev/webrtc-builds/README.md

 WebRTC automated build script.

 OPTIONS:
-   -o OUTDIR      Output directory.
+   -a ARTOOL      Custom archive tool (ar by default).
+For mac/ios llvm-ar should be used -o OUTDIR      Output directory.
 Default is 'out' -b BRANCH      Latest revision on git branch.
 Overrides -r.
 Common branch names are 'branch-heads/nn', where 'nn' is the release number.
    -r REVISION    Git SHA revision.
 Default is latest revision.
    -t TARGET OS   The target os for cross-compilation.
 Default is the host OS such as 'linux', 'mac', 'win'.
 Other values can be 'android', 'ios'.
    -c TARGET CPU  The target cpu for cross-compilation.
 Default is 'x64'.
 Other values can be 'x86', 'arm64', 'arm'.
    -l BLACKLIST   List *.o objects to exclude from the static library.
+   -z CUSTOMARGS  Custom arguments used for gn call.
+Args must be in double quotes -q             Use clang.
+Default clang is NOT used.
    -e             Compile WebRTC with RTII enabled.
    -f             Build only mode.
 Skip repo sync and dependency checks, just build, compile and package.
    -d             Debug mode.
 Print all executed commands.